 Can I schedule a lunch less than one week before?

-Unfortunately, no. All requests must be submitted via the online sign-up form at least one week in advance in order to process the request and schedule the reservation.
+No, all requests must be submitted via the online sign-up form at least one week prior to your first requested date.

 Will the Undergraduate Division contact my professor and other student attendees about scheduling?